sclebow/MACAD-Thesis-MEP-Graph/project_paper.md

 ### Existing Tools and Frameworks
 Several existing tools and frameworks address various aspects of asset management, including maintenance scheduling, risk assessment, and budget optimization.
 However, many of these tools lack the comprehensive integration of graph-based modeling, synthetic data generation, and interactive visualization that AssetPulse offers.

+1. IBM Maximo

+- Enterprise Asset Management (EAM) platform.
+- Supports asset lifecycle, preventive/reactive maintenance, risk management, and budget planning.
+- Includes some predictive analytics and scheduling, but not graph-based simulation.

+2. SAP Intelligent Asset Management

+- Asset network, predictive maintenance, and risk management.
+- Integrates with business rules and scenario planning.
+- Focuses on enterprise integration, not custom graph/network simulation.

+3. Uptake, Fiix, and other CMMS platforms

+- Computerized Maintenance Management Systems (CMMS) with asset tracking, maintenance scheduling, and analytics.
+- Some offer risk scoring and scenario analysis, but typically not network/graph-based modeling.

+4. Bentley AssetWise

+- Infrastructure asset management with network modeling.
+- Supports lifecycle, risk, and maintenance planning for large infrastructure.
+- More focused on civil/utility networks than building systems.

+Key differentiators of AssetPulse:

+- Explicit graph/network modeling of building systems.
+- Automated business rule enforcement for budget, risk, and maintenance.
+- Scenario simulation, analysis and interactive visualization.
+- Customizable for complex infrastructure, not just standard asset lists.

 ## Research Questions
 1. How can graph-based methods support the tracking of changes and lifecycle management of building systems?